 This type of blockchain governance strategy is similar to representative governance.
-Essentially, the full group of users or participants on the network come together to choose a team who will be responsible for making decisions about the blockchain.
+Essentially, the full group of users or participants on the network come together to choose a team responsible for making decisions about the blockchain.
 Often, the team is a mixture of people, including investors, core developers, and blockchain owners.

 Who Governs The Blockchain

 - Node operators – These are the people who implement features to the network since the ledger runs on their computers.
-Core developers provide features but node operators choose to use them or not.
+Core developers provide features, but node operators choose to use them or not.

 - Blockchain Team – This group’s role is to direct the funds and project development.
 In certain cases, this group also encompasses investors and other stakeholders who liaise with developers and node operators.

-Usually, blockchain projects encompass all of these teams, to help ensure that governance is done well.
+Usually, blockchain projects encompass all of these teams to help ensure that governance is done well.

 Governing A Blockchain Is A Trial-and-Error Task

 With this overview, however, the general concept of blockchain governance should be much clearer.
-It is important to remember though, that the way chain is governed is always changing and evolving.
+It is important to remember that the way the chain is governed is always changing and evolving.
 The mechanisms adapt to fit with the times and increasing requirements.